Little Johnny Jones (1929 film): Plot

-Johnny Jones (Edward Buzzell) is a talented young jockey who rides Yankee, the beloved racehorse of Ed Baker (Robert Edeson), to victory at the Meadowbrook race.
+Johnny Jones is a talented young jockey who rides Yankee, the beloved racehorse of Ed Baker, to victory at the Meadowbrook race.
 This win attracts the attention of Sam Johnson, the biggest stable owner in the country, who takes Johnny to New York to compete at the highest level.

-Johnny is deeply in love with Mary Baker (Alice Day), Ed's daughter, and promises her he will remain faithful.
-However, upon finding success in New York, Johnny becomes enchanted with the nightlife and Broadway, especially the glamorous actress Vivian Dale (Edna Murphy).
+Johnny is deeply in love with Mary Baker, Ed's daughter, and promises her he will remain faithful.
+However, upon finding success in New York, Johnny becomes enchanted with the nightlife and Broadway, especially the glamorous actress Vivian Dale.
 Johnny frequently visits nightclubs with Vivian, charming audiences with his singing—most notably the song “I’m a Yankee Doodle Dandy.”
 A stage producer is so impressed he offers Johnny a career on stage, but Johnny chooses to continue racing.

 Mary and her father Ed Baker arrive in New York to enter Yankee in an important race, with Johnny slated to ride.
 Though excited, Johnny is uneasy about telling Mary about Vivian.
 Mary accepts the truth with grace, but Vivian pressures Johnny to throw the race.
 Johnny refuses, yet when Yankee loses due to suspicious circumstances and a telegram from Vivian surfaces, Johnny is accused of deliberately throwing the race.
 Ed Baker struggles to believe Johnny's innocence, but Mary stands by him.

 Vivian then coldly ends her relationship with Johnny, confessing she never truly loved him.
 Barred from American tracks for a year, Johnny relocates to England and works in a Limehouse pub, dreaming of racing at the English Derby at Epsom Downs.
 By chance, Johnny reunites with Yankee at the English course, and Ed Baker arrives, glad to see him.
 Johnny convinces Ed to let him ride Yankee in a surprise race for Mary's sake.
 Johnny wins the Derby, rekindles Mary's love, and the couple returns to America as husband and wife.